nativeit-dev/nativermm/ansible/README.md

-### tacticalrmm ansible WIP
+### nativermm ansible WIP

-ansible role to setup a Debian 11 VM for tacticalrmm local development
+ansible role to setup a Debian 11 VM for nativermm local development